 So what doesn’t Tonga have?
 Affordable, usable Wi-Fi.
 No matter where you choose to stay on the 36 inhabited islands, the one thing I guarantee is a struggle to stay connected.

-Two of my guesthouses promised free Internet for guests but didn’t offer it at all when I turned up; one of them had free, usable Internet only in their restaurant, two didn’t advertise having it, and one charged $25 per 500 MB of data.
-Just after I paid for it, the Wi-ii went down.
+Two of my guesthouses promised free internet for guests but didn’t offer it at all when I turned up.
+One had free, usable internet only in their restaurant, and two didn’t advertise having it.
+One charged $25 per 500 MB of data, which then went down just after I paid for it.

 Here’s what you need to know about getting connected in Tonga.

 The joys of Tonga, however, are away from the main islands.
-They’re found on a tiny islands barely 100 metres long, with only four bungalows to stay in.
-They’re getting away from the crowds to experience life with few Western influences.
-They’re immersing yourself in local villages to learn about how Tongans live today.
+They’re found on tiny islands barely 100 metres long, with only four bungalows to stay in.
+They’re getting away from the crowds to experience life with few Western influences, and immersing yourself in local villages to learn about how Tongans live today.

 The speeds were slower than you’d get with Digicell, but the coverage was excellent and the speeds were generally usable.
 In ‘Eua, I was even able to tether my phone to my laptop and watch Youtube videos without a problem!